 Fiber Drawing Furnace

 Safety interlocked top and bottom plugs permit convenient evacuation and backfilling of the furnace prior to operation.
-A 30 kVA power supply is also included, complete with a separately housed main transformer in a NEMA enclosure and 10 feet (or longer) of flexible power cables to couple the furnace to the transformer.
+Our fiber drawing furnace includes a 30 kVA power supply, complete with a separately housed main transformer in a NEMA enclosure and 10′ feet’ (or longer) of flexible power cables to couple the furnace to the transformer.

 Fiber Drawing Furnace Operating Gas

 The fiber drawing furnace MUST be operated with an inert gas (helium, argon or an argon/helium mixture).
-The gas must be dry and oxygen-free — less than 1 PPM water and oxygen.
-The use of Thermal Technology’s Gas Purification System (Model IGP) is recommended.
+Furthermore, the gas must be dry and oxygen-free: less than 1 PPM water and oxygen.
+We recommend using Thermal Technology’s Gas Purification System (Model IGP).

 • Vacuum Pump